Tanvi-1432/React-Notes-App/README.md

 - **Add Notes**: Easily create new notes with a title and content.
 - **Delete Notes**: Remove unwanted notes with a single click.
-- **Search Functionality**: Efficiently search through your notes by title keywords.
+- **Search Functionality**: Efficiently search through your notes by title or content keywords.
 - **Local Storage Support**: Your notes are automatically stored in the browser's local storage, ensuring your data is persistent across sessions.
 - **Responsive Design**: The app is designed to work seamlessly across various screen sizes and devices.